A support theorem for Hilbert schemes of planar curves: Background on relative Hilbert schemes and versal deformations

 The Hilbert schemes of points on integral planar curves are singular, but not hopelessly so:

 \begin{theorem} \cite{AIK,BGS}.
 Let $C$ be a complete integral planar curve.
 Then $C^{[d]}$ is integral, complete, $d$-dimensional, and locally a complete intersection. \end{theorem}

 We systematically employ versal deformations of curve singularities.
 We will always mean this in the sense of analytic spaces, see \cite{GLS} for a thorough treatment.
 The base of a versal deformation of a plane curve singularity is smooth.
-If $\pi: \cC \to B$ is a family of curves, we say it is {\em locally versal} at $b$ if it induces versal deformations of all the singularities of $\cC_b$, or equivalently if the tangent map to the product of the first order deformations of the singularities of $B$ is surjective.
+If $\pi: \cC \to B$ is a family of curves, we say it is {\em locally versal} at $b$ if it induces versal deformations of all the singularities of $\cC_b$.
+This last condition may be rephrased as follows (\cite{FGvS} Section A): letting $\overline{\VV}(\cC_b)$ be the product of the versal deformations of the singularities of $\cC_b$, there is a natural tangent map $T_bB \to T_b\overline{\VV}(\cC_b)$ at $b$ coming from the local-to-global spectral sequence for first order deformations of $\cC_b$.
+The family is locally versal if this tangent map is surjective.
 Such families have in particular the following properties:

 \begin{theorem} \cite{DH,T}.
 Let $\pi: \cC \to B$ be a family of curves.
 The cogenus is an upper semicontinuous function on $B$.
 Local versality is an open condition, and in a locally versal family the locus of curves of cogenus at least $\delta$ is equal to the closure of the locus of $\delta$-nodal curves.
-In particular, the locus of curves of cogenus $\delta$ has codimension $\delta$. \end{theorem}
+In particular, the locus of curves of cogenus $\delta$ in a locally versal family has codimension $\delta$. \end{theorem}

 Any curve singularity can be found on a rational curve; for an explicit construction see e.g. \cite{L}.
 Moreover, if $\mathcal{C} \to B$ is a family of curves, then locally near $b \in B$ one can find a different family $\mathcal{C}' \to B$ such that $\mathcal{C}'_b$ is rational with the same singularities as $\mathcal{C}_b$ and the two families induce the same deformations of the singularities of the central fibre.